ahmadajmi/CSS-Grid-Layout/README.md

 ## Grid Layout Example

-Let's start with an example to see the power of the Grid Module, then we can explain some concepts in more details.
-Imagine we want to create a page layout with one row, and 4 columns (full height).
+Let's start with an example to see the power of the Grid Module, and then we will explain some concepts in more details.

-Let's start with an example to see the power of the Grid Module.
-Imagine we want to create a page layout with one row, and 4 full height columns.
+Imagine we want to create a page layout with four full height columns.

 ![vertical-grid](https://cloud.githubusercontent.com/assets/626005/9573251/59eb41ce-4fba-11e5-92d8-d16ee6bdfc6b.jpg)